 Tonight we tried on our St. Patrick’s Day parade outfits … do you like my green paws!?
 (The tip of my tail is green, too … you can see it on my mom’s Snapchat–@susieoz–along with a bunch of other cute videos of me being adorable.)
 Susie got me some super cool hair spray made just for pets and a bowtie so I could look cool on Greenville!

 To make things even MORE fun my first couple weeks at my new home, my birthday is tomorrow, Saint Patrick’s Day!!!
 I have a Pup-pie to look forward to, but I wanted to tell y’all about a few of my mom’s favorite Irish whiskey cocktails so you can celebrate along with me!
-I even put them in order of easiest to more difficult to help you out.
 You’re welcome, human.

 I hope you have a great time celebrating … I’ll see you all on Greenville!